MicrosoftDocs/customer-insights/ci-docs/data/optimizely-integration.md

 The Optimizely integration in Customer Insights - Data allows you to share segment from Customer Insights with Optimizely.
 The system creates audiences in Optimizely based on the segments in Customer Insights – Data and you can use them in your web personalization campaigns or web experiments.

 Customer Insights identifies website visitors who are members of a segment and let you provide a personalized web experience to these visitors in real-time.
 You can also track user behavior for events that real-time tracking supports and specific events in Optimizely: Campaign & Experiment.

+> [!TIP]
+> Sign up to [request access to the preview version](https://forms.office.com/r/6NK6uj6f7f) of the real-time personalization features and [read the blog about the annoucement](https://cloudblogs.microsoft.com/dynamics365/?p=188733).

 <!--video when live https://go.microsoft.com/fwlink/?linkid=2260871 -->